Mines Counseling Center presents:

 To support your growth and well-being

-As a collective Mines Community, we are navigating uncharted territory.
+As a collective Mines Community, we continue to navigate this "new normal".
 Many of us may be experiencing a range of emotions, thoughts, and reactions associated with the state of the world and our own personal situations and stories.

 Regardless of where you are and the distance between us, the Mines Counseling Center wants to remind you that care and support are only a step away.
 We are reaching out to offer a virtual point of connection combining basic wellness techniques, coping skills, and resources to support you along the way.

-We care about you and want to remind you that you’re not alone.
+We care about you and want to remind you that you are not alone.

 Aim for at least 30 minutes of moderate cardiovascular exercise 5 days per week AND 2-3 days per week of resistance training, working each major muscle group.

 Mines Recreational Sports offers Virtual Fitness Classes every weekday and the weekly Rec Sports newsletter has workouts, outdoor activities, and challenges to keep you active.
 Subscribe to the newsletter here.

 Have you started to feel that you have less and less free time and too much structure or demands?
 Many of us find ourselves feeling overwhelmed - losing track of the days while also over- committing ourselves and running out of time.